Jun 04 2025

 10-15-2024Initial releaseN/A

-06-04-2025Corrected DIC units; integrated sea surface height into DIC and Efficiency calculations and updated tool data; added new field titled "Efficiency (DOR comparison)" to enable direct comparisons with the DOR data.Initial release
+06-04-2025Corrected DIC units; small correction to DIC and Efficiency calculations to account for variation in sea surface height; added new field titled “Efficiency (DOR comparison)” to enable direct comparisons with the DOR dataInitial release

 Additional resources